 - Faculty Leaders are responsible for addressing student behavior that disrupts the program or violates the trip's behavioral expectations.
 SAO and the Dean of Students Office can assist faculty leaders with behavioral issues. - Prior to departure, Faculty Leaders should set clear expectations with students about what behavior is not permitted.
 It is beneficial to discuss expectations that are different from what the student is used to at home or on campus (e.g., professionalism issues as a representative of UNT, alcohol issues in a country with a different legal drinking age, roommate issues in unique living environments). - Address behavioral issues with students promptly and fairly.
 The student should be given an opportunity to respond to concerns and given the opportunity to correct inappropriate behavior.
 Consequences should address the concerning behavior.
 Again, SAO and Dean of Students Office can assist you. - Document concerns received, all conversations with students about concerns, and expected outcomes.
 Share this information promptly with SAO.
 Inappropriate behavior may be subject to the university conduct process in addition to action taken by the faculty leader, but this must be assessed through the Dean of Students Office.
-Faculty should not try to determine if behavior violates the UNT Student Code of Conduct or communicate this to students. - Dismissing a student from a program is considered a last resort and Faculty Leaders considering this step should be prepared to be challenged by the student.
-For this reason, the decision must be made in consultation with SAO and other university partners who will be the final decisionmakers on removing a student from a program.
+Faculty should not try to determine if behavior violates the UNT Student Code of Conduct or communicate this to students. - Dismissal from the program should only be untaken in consultation with SAO.
+Faculty leaders considering dismissing a student from a program should be prepared to be challenged by the student regarding a decision to dismiss.